directus-labs/guest-authoring/implement-directus-auth-in-nextjs-14/index.md

 3. In field presets, set the `role` to the `id` of the author role.
 This combination of settings in a custom permission will ensure users provide the required fields, and automatically set the role.

-## Setup Directus Your Next.js Project
+## Setting Up Directus In Your Next.js Project

 In your Next.js project's `src` directory, create a `lib` directory.
 Inside it, create a `directus.js` file: